Code-Institute-Submissions/milestone-project-new-version/readme.md

 #Milestone Project 1

 This is my first milestone project.
-I have decided to create my own digital CV as a project.
+I have decided to create a webpage for a friend as a project.
+His firm does different health treatments.

 The project will include:
-* a fixed navbar in the top with navigational links to headers in the file
+* a fixed navbar in the top with navigational links
-* share button
-* 3 different languages: EN, NO, DE
+* 3 different languages: EN, NO, GER
 * integrated email sending
 * hyperlinks
-* my personal information and history
-* attachements like a CV pdf file and certificates

 I will be using the following CDN's:
 - bootstrap
 - fontawesome
 - smtpjs.com
+- hover.css